jezdez/conda-tempo/track-b-transaction.md

 | A. Optional fast path in cps | ``cps.extract.extract(path, dest)`` tries ``import rattler`` first; falls back to stdlib tarfile if not installed | small (~30 LOC) | low |
 | B. Hard dep swap | cps requires py-rattler; all ``extract_stream`` call sites rewritten | medium-large | medium — breaks streaming API users |
 | C. cps absorbs cph + gains rattler fast path | Consolidates cph into cps AND adds rattler as fast backend; cph deprecated | large | medium — ecosystem coordination |

+> conda-index is a streaming API user, closing packages as soon as desired metadata was found.

 Option A is the cleanest incremental step.
 It delivers the Linux speedup for users who install py-rattler without forcing it on